Top-gg-Community/node-sdk/README.md

 # dblapi.js
-An official module for interacting with the discordbots.org API
+An official module for interacting with the top.gg API

 ## Installation
 `npm install dblapi.js`

 ## Documentation
-Documentation can be found [here](https://discordbots.org/api/docs#jslib)
+Documentation can be found [here](https://top.gg/api/docs#jslib)

 ## Example